-Under federal law, a "serious health condition" under this policy means an illness, injury, impairment, or physical or mental condition that involves one of the following:
+Under federal law, a "serious health condition" under this policy means an is defined as illness, injury, impairment, or physical or mental condition that involves one of the following:

-- Inpatient care (i.e., an overnight stay) in a hospital, hospice or residential medical care facility. - A period of incapacity of more than three consecutive full calendar days (including any subsequent treatment or period of incapacity relating to the same condition) that also involves: - In-person treatment two or more times by a health care provider related to the same condition under the following circumstances: - the first in-person treatment must occur within 7 days of the first day of incapacity; and - the second in-person treatment must occur within 30 days of the first day of incapacity, unless extenuating circumstances exist. - In-person treatment by a health care provider on at least one occasion which results in a regimen of continuing treatment under the supervision of the health care provider. - Any period of incapacity due to pregnancy, or for prenatal care. - A chronic condition that requires periodic visits for in-person treatment by a health care provider. - A period of incapacity which is permanent or long-term due to a condition for which treatment may not be effective. - Any period of absence to receive multiple treatments (including any period of recovery therefrom) by a health care provider.
+- a.
+Inpatient care (i.e., an overnight stay)Conditions requiring an overnight stay in a hospital, ← hospice or residential\other\medical care facility;- - b.
+Conditions that incapacitate you or your family member for more than three consecutive days and have ongoing medical treatment either multiple appointments with a health care provider, or a single appointment and follow-up care such as prescription medication; A period of incapacity of more than three consecutive full calendar days (including any subsequent treatment or period of incapacity relating to the same condition) that also involves: - ec.
+Chronic conditions that cause occasional periods when you or your family member are incapacitated and require treatment by a health care provider at least twice a year; and - In person treatment two or more times by a health care provider related to the same condition under the following circumstances: - the first in-person treatment must occur within 7 days of the first day of incapacity; and - ■d the second in-person treatment must occur within 30 days of the first day of incapacity, unless extenuating circumstances exist. - In-person treatment by a health care provider on at least one occasion which results in a regimen of continuing treatment under the supervision of the health care provider. - e.
+Any period of incapacity due to pPregnancy, or forincluding prenatal caremedical appointments, incapacity due to morning sickness and medically required bed rest. - •f.
+A chronic condition that requires periodic visits for in person treatment by a health care providerAny period of incapacity or treatment due to a chronic serious health condition. - •g.
+A period of incapacity which is permanent or long-term due to a condition for which treatment may not be effective.
+The employee or family member must be under the continuing supervision of, but need not be receiving active treatment by a health care provider; or - •h.
+Any period of absence to receive multiple treatments (including any period of recovery therefrom) by a health care provider, or by a provider of health care services under orders of, or on referral by, a health care provider, either for restorative surgery after an accident or other injury, or for a condition that would likely result in a period of incapacity of more than three consecutive calendar days in the absence of medical intervention.-